Luck of the Irish Cocktail

 1. Mary, in the recipe card, there is a slider near the serving portion.
 Just slide it over for how much you want to make!
 I hope you enjoy it.

-8. Wow!
-A lot going on, and all the flavors blend together beautifully!
+4. Wow!
+These flavors blend together beautifully!
 I was looking for a cocktail to serve on St. Patrick’s day and this one is perfect!

 Leave a Reply